myatktun/myatktun.github.io/_sources/Linux.rst

     * stack corruption can alter the return address of a function, transferring control to malicious code

+FFI
+---
+    * Foreign Function Interface, allows a program written in one language to call a program in another language
+    * Libffi provides to call functions specified by a call interface description at run time,
+    * it also provides a bridge between interpreters such as Perl, Python and shared library subroutines in C or C++

 `back to top <#linux>`_

 Configurations